eviabs/Dicts/README.md

 ### Add a Dictionary
 We will now demonstrate how to add a new search provider to the app.
 For this practice, we will add Wikipedia.
+*Note that there are few superclasses that you will extend in order to add a provider.
+Those superclasses will take care of most of the app's functionality (e.g. showing "no results" card when no results are available. or showing "server error" card with a retry button when an error occurs).
+You could override any of the superclass' methods if you with to achieve more complex behavior.
+In such case, the code is documented and you are advised to go throgh it.*

 1) First, make sure that your server (see [server repo](https://github.com/eviabs/web-dicts)) supports your search provider (see [server repo](https://github.com/eviabs/web-dicts/blob/master/README.md#add-seach-provider))